-Dr. Fukuyama has written widely on issues relating to democratization and international political economy.
-His book, The End of History and the Last Man, was published by Free Press in 1992 and has appeared in over twenty foreign editions.
-His most recent book, The Origins of Political Order, was published in April 2011.
-Other books include America at the Crossroads: Democracy, Power, and the Neoconservative Legacy, and Falling Behind: Explaining the Development Gap between Latin America and the United States.
+Dr. Fukuyama has written widely on issues in development and international politics.
+His 1992 book, The End of History and the Last Man, has appeared in over twenty foreign editions.
+His most recent book, Identity: The Demand for Dignity and the Politics of Resentment, was published in Sept.
+2018.
+His latest book, Liberalism and Its Discontents, was published in May 2022.

 Francis Fukuyama received his B.A. from Cornell University in classics, and his Ph.D. from Harvard in Political Science.
-He was a member of the Political Science Department of the RAND Corporation from 1979-1980, then again from 1983-89, and from 1995-96.
-In 1981-82 and in 1989 he was a member of the Policy Planning Staff of the US Department of State, the first time as a regular member specializing in Middle East affairs, and then as Deputy Director for European political-military affairs.
-In 1981-82 he was also amember of the US delegation to the Egyptian-Israeli talks on Palestinian autonomy.
-From 1996-2000 he was Omer L. and Nancy Hirst Professor of Public Policy at the School of Public Policy at George Mason University.
+He was a member of the Political Science Department of the RAND Corporation, and of the Policy Planning Staff of the US Department of State.
+From 1996-2000 he was Omer L. and Nancy Hirst Professor of Public Policy at the School of Public Policy at George Mason University, and from 2001-2010 he was Bernard L. Schwartz Professor of International Political Economy at the Paul H. Nitze School of Advanced International Studies, Johns Hopkins University.
 He served as a member of the President’s Council on Bioethics from 2001-2004.

-Dr. Fukuyama is chairman of the editorial board of The American Interest, which he helped to found in 2005.
-He is a senior fellow at the Johns Hopkins SAIS Foreign Policy Institute, and a non-resident fellow at the Carnegie Endowment for International Peace and the Center for Global Development.
-He holds honorary doctorates from Connecticut College, Doane College, Doshisha University (Japan), Kansai University (Japan), Aarhus University (Denmark), and the Pardee Rand Graduate School.
-He is a member of the Board of Trustees of the Rand Corporation, the Board of Directors of the National Endowment for Democracy, and member of the advisory boards for the Journal of Democracy, the Inter-American Dialogue, and The New America Foundation.
-He is a member of the American Political Science Association and the Council on Foreign Relations.
-He is married to Laura Holmgren and has three children.
+Dr. Fukuyama holds honorary doctorates from Connecticut College, Doane College, Doshisha University (Japan), Kansai University (Japan), Aarhus University (Denmark), and the Pardee Rand Graduate School.
+He is a non-resident fellow at the Carnegie Endowment for International Peace and at the Center for Global Development.
+He is also a member of the Board of Trustees of the Rand Corporation, the Board of Governors of the Pardee Rand Graduate School and the Volcker Alliance, and a member of the American Political Science Association and the Council on Foreign Relations.
+Dr. Fukuyama is married to Laura Holmgren and has three children.